Interested in Sustainable Design?

-Managing Director, Jon Newey, was awarded the RIAS Accreditation in Sustainable Building Design in 2017.
-He is a member of the Centre for Alternative Technology, a Passivhaus subscriber, and has years of experience in low energy buildings, including passive solar design, heatpumps, biomass boilers and solar panels.
+In addition EKJN's Jon Newey was awarded RIAS Accreditation in Sustainable Building Design in 2017, and has years of experience in low energy buildings, including passive solar design, heatpumps, biomass boilers and solar panels.

 At EKJN we take our responsibility to the environment very seriously.
 By constructing sustainable buildings we ensure your needs are met and quality of life improved, but without compromising the quality of life for future generations.

 In practicality ‘eco’ design principles spread much wider than fixing a few solar panels or a wind turbine onto a roof.
 This technology has a place of course, and we have successfully designed a number of solar and wind systems for clients in recent years.
 If you feel this is a step too far there are a whole host of other approaches that can save energy (and money) and preserve natural resources without you even realising it.
 It's your choice how far to take it.
 It could be something as simple as adding extra insulation to the walls and roof during construction, making sure your garden room is adequately shaded from the summer sun, or sourcing the timber floors from a local sawmill.
 If you want to invest in green technology we can help with that too; rainwater harvesting, solar arrays, heat recovery systems, ground source heat pumps and grass roofs are just some of the techniques we have used for past clients.